wonyonyon/DialogueSystem/README.md

-### Coffee-ordering system
+### Dialog System

 -------------------------------------------------------------------------
-This repository is a coffee-ordering system, its includes dialogue management, language generation and language understanding components.
+This repository is a dialog system, its includes dialogue management, language generation and language understanding components.

 Run the bot
 --------------